 Reviewing a card later than scheduled (lower R) actually produces a bigger stability gain — FSRS rewards spacing things out.

-A card is shown as Mastered on your Progress screen when both conditions are met simultaneously:
+A card is shown as Mastered on your Progress screen when all three conditions are met: